Brazil country singer Marilia Mendonca killed in small airplane crash | Entertainment

 Marilia Mendonca rose to fame as an icon of the Brazilian country music style "sertanejo," winning a 2019 Latin Grammy for an album in the category.
 She had posted on social media a video https://www.instagram.com/mariliamendoncacantora boarding the plane earlier on Friday.
 The airplane departed from the midwestern city of Goiania heading to Caratinga, where 26-year-old Mendonca had a concert scheduled for later on Friday, according to news website G1.

-"Marilia Mendonca leaves behind a legacy for Brazilian regional music and culture.
-She will certainly not be forgotten," Brazil's government said via its culture department.
-The cause of the crash was not immediately known.
+The cause of the crash was under investigation but state-run power company Cemig said in a statement that the airplane collided with an electricity distribution line owned by the company before hitting the ground.
+Brazilian President Jair Bolsonaro said on Twitter that the whole country was shocked by the news, adding that Mendonca was one of the greatest artists of her generation.

-Last year, when the COVID-19 pandemic led to wide-ranging lockdowns in Brazil, a live broadcast of a concert by Mendonca drew 3.3 million peak concurrent viewers, a world record for YouTube https://www.reuters.com/article/us-health-coronavirus-brazil-livestreami-idCAKBN22B1BL at the time.
+"We feel like we have lost someone very close to us," Bolsonaro tweeted.
+Last year, when the COVID-19 pandemic led to wide-ranging lockdowns in Brazil, a live broadcast of a concert by Mendonca drew 3.3 million peak concurrent viewers, a world record for YouTube https://www.reuters.com/article/us-health-coronavirus-brazil-livestreami-idCAKBN22B1BL.
+(Additional reporting by Rodrigo Viga Gaier in Rio de Janeiro Editing by Brad Haynes and Sandra Maler)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)